kossiitkgp/docs/community/onboarding-offboarding.md

 1. Remove their access to KOSS gsuite account if they have access.
 1. Update any passwords they had access to.
 Notify the password change on Slack.
 1. [Revoke acess](./socials.md#revoking-access-for-offboarding) from social media accounts.
+1. Remove them from the "Kossverse" Whatsapp community and any official KOSS Whatsapp groups.

 ## Why do we lay off some members?
 What are the reasons?